andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 resulting in a `list` of `Element` objects.

 ### Assembling Data Elements into Units

-- Group the elements
-- Because we have positioning information, from divider elements, we can group the elements into units.
-    - Each unit then represents a survey variable.
+The next step was to assemble the `Element` objects into units that correspond to a single survey variable.

+Since the list of `Elements` is sorted by position,
+ I iterated through the list and used the divider elements `Elements` as markers to group elements into sublists.
+This list of units of elements could then be iterated through to extract information for each survey variable.

 ### Extracting Data from Units
 - After that write bunch of functions to extract the data from each unit.